-It is imperative to support access control at a fine granularity (i.e., triple level), and not only at a coarse-grained level (i.e., repository level), as done by existing RDF repositories such as Sesame [9] and Jena [2].
-To enforce access control to an RDF repository, we advocate a framework which is repository independent, portable across platforms, and in which fine-grained access control is enforced by a component built on top of the RDF repository (as in [6]).
-More specifically, our contributions in this paper are: (i) a high level access control specification language for RDF graphs focusing on read-only operations; (ii) a formal definition of the language's semantics, based on the triple patterns of SPARQL [20]; (iii) an annotation-based enforcement model where each triple is automatically marked as accessible or inaccessible based on the available annotations and the access control policy; (iv) a set of dimensions that should be taken into account when defining a benchmark for the evaluation of enforcement models for access control; and (v) an implementation and experimentation of our framework for different platforms.
+It is imperative that access control should be supported at a fine granularity (i.e., triple level), and not only at a coarse-grained level (i.e., repository level), as done by existing RDF repositories such as Sesame [7] and Jena [1].
+To enforce access control to an RDF repository, we advocate a framework which is repository independent, portable across platforms, and in which fine-grained access control is enforced by a component built on top of the RDF repository (as in [4]).
+More specifically, our contributions in this paper are: (i) a high level access control specification language for RDF graphs focusing on read-only operations; (ii) a formal definition of the language's semantics, based on the triple patterns of SPARQL [15]; (iii) an annotation-based enforcement model where each triple is automatically marked as accessible or inaccessible based on the available annotations and the access control policy; (iv) a set of dimensions that should be taken into account when defining a benchmark to evaluate the different enforcement models for access control; and (v) an implementation and experimentation of our framework for different platforms.